Hardyway Racing

 RC10B74 Carpet RC Car 13.5 Engine

 The RC10B74 division really caught my eye.
-The racers who run in this class seem very competitive.
-I kind of like the competition since I used to play a lot of sports when I was a kid.
+The racers in this class seem very competitive, and I kind of like competition since I used to play a lot of sports as a kid.
 There’s currently only one group of about eight drivers in this category.

 RC10B6.2 Carpet RC Car 17.5 Engine

-The buggy division seems to be the most common and everyone pretty much runs an RC10B6; there are two guys with Losi.
-There are ten racers per group and there are about three groups.
+The buggy division seems to be the most common, and everyone runs an RC10B6; there are two guys with Losi.
+There are ten racers per group, and there are about three groups.
 I plan on practicing for a little while and just jumping right in.
-Even if I come in last every time it’s fine with me.
+Even if I come in last every time, it’s fine with me.

-One of the most important things to me about building the Hardyway Racing team is being within budget.
-To be efficient and win at the same time is to have money for parts.
-To do that I’ll be building an Excel spreadsheet called the “Hardyway Racing Budget” to track all parts and costs of the car kits.
+One of the most important things to me about building the Hardyway Racing team is staying within budget.
+To be efficient and win, you need money for parts.
+To do that, I’ll be building an Excel spreadsheet called the “Hardyway Racing Budget” to track all the parts and costs of the car kits.

-I need to know weekly but even better daily about what I’m spending on this hobby.
-I’ll be able to understand where all of my money is going.
-Sometimes I’m under the impression that buying cheap parts is best.
-My budget will help me understand if those cheap parts are breaking every week and if it would have been better to purchase the more expensive parts that last longer.
+I need to know weekly, but even better daily, what I’m spending on this hobby.
+Then, I’ll be able to understand where all of my money is going.
+Sometimes, I’m under the impression that buying cheap parts is best.
+My budget will help me understand if those cheap parts are breaking every week and if purchasing the more expensive parts that last longer would have been better.

-After one day of building my budget document, I realized that I purchased a Spektrum programmer that I didn’t need.
-All of my ESCs are Reedy and the only Spektrum electronics I have are the SR2100 race receivers.
-Without the document, I really wouldn’t have paid much attention to the mistake.
+After one day of building my budget document, I realized that I had purchased a Spektrum programmer that I didn’t need.
+All of my ESCs are Reedy, and the only Spektrum electronics I have are the SR2100 race receivers.
+Without the document, I wouldn’t have paid much attention to the mistake.

 High Voltage Garage Racer

-I’ve had the privilege to get my hands on a Kyosho Fazer Mk2.
+I’ve had the privilege of getting my hands on a Kyosho Fazer Mk2.
 I’m using this as my time trial car at my local mall carpet track.
-It’s quick and the traction and control are great.
+It’s quick, and the traction and control are great.
 This would be a good beginner car for anyone.

 Why I like Indoor Carpet Racing

-Indoor tracks don’t seem to be as large, which can be a little more challenging to get up to speed.
+Indoor tracks don’t seem to be as large, which can make it a little more challenging to get up to speed.
 It’s really critical to be a good driver.
-Indoor carpet tracks can really be slippery, increasing the chances of a crash.
-The track truly is like its own challenge not even taking into account the other racers out there with you.
+Indoor carpet tracks can be slippery, increasing the chances of a crash.
+The track truly is like its own challenge, not even taking into account the other racers out there with you.

-What’s so interesting is that all of the cars that I run are all-wheel drive.
-I believe it’s tough running these cars so I’m sure two-wheel drive is just as difficult.
-My cars have a plastic shaft that runs down the middle of the frame that connects to both axles.
+What’s so interesting is that all the cars I run are all-wheel drive.
+It’s tough running these cars, so I’m sure two-wheel drive is just as difficult.
+My cars have a plastic shaft that runs down the middle of the frame and connects to both axles.
 It’s a pretty easy-to-understand setup if maintenance is needed.